 The workplace mediation process

-Because these parties in the workplace mediation haven’t been able to resolve the conflict and communicate well with each other, the mediator may do well to hold pre-mediation phone call meetings with each person to be able to coach them around improved communication techniques and to coach them to see beyond their own perspectives and start to vision realistic, possible outcomes that they can put forward for discussion in the mediation.
+Because these parties in the mediation haven’t been able to resolve the conflict and communicate well with each other, the mediator may do well to hold pre-mediation phone call meetings with each person to be able to coach them around improved communication techniques and to coach them to see beyond their own perspectives and start to vision realistic, possible outcomes that they can put forward for discussion in the mediation.